donhauser/wagtail-pdf/README.md

 ```

-`ROUTE_CONFIG` is build on wagtails [routable_page](https://docs.wagtail.io/en/stable/reference/contrib/routablepage.html), you can specify routes as you want (e.g. `("html", r'^web/$')`)
+`ROUTE_CONFIG` is build on wagtails [routable_page](https://docs.wagtail.io/en/stable/reference/contrib/routablepage.html), you can specify routes as desired (e.g. `("html", r'^web/$')`)

 #### Reversing and using URLs in templates

-As of version 0.2 reversing url patterns is supported.

-This feature is useful in cases when you are serving multiple views (i.e. html and pdf).
+Reversing url patterns is supported, which is useful in cases when you are serving multiple views (i.e. html and pdf).

-You can access the URLs for the different views by using `routablepageurl` from the [routable_page](https://docs.wagtail.io/en/stable/reference/contrib/routablepage.html) module:
+Within templates, you can access the URLs for the different views by using `routablepageurl` from the [routable_page](https://docs.wagtail.io/en/stable/reference/contrib/routablepage.html) module:

 ```html
 {% load wagtailroutablepage_tags %}